9 books to read for travel inspiration

 In the midst of this stressful renovation, he meets various colorful characters, travels throughout the country and learns to navigate a confusing new culture (#storyofmylife).
 You’ll put this book down only to research award booking options to Morocco, and lucky for you there are plenty.

-Fun fact: The author’s family is from Paghman, Afghanistan – adjacent to my family’s hometown, Arghandeh.
+Fun fact: The author’s family is from Paghman, Afghanistan – adjacent t to my family’s home village of Arghandeh.

 Me Talk Pretty One Day by David Sedaris

 Reading it also gave me the idea to start the #tweetingbookclub.
-I left the book at Heathrow at the end of my trip, with a note instructing the person who found it to read and share his/her thoughts with the hashtag.
+At the end of my trip, I left the book at Heathrow with a note instructing the person who found it to read it and share his/her thoughts with the hashtag.

 Two years on, I have yet to hear from the finder, though I imagine he/she was pushing a trash cart and didn’t even give it a second look before tossing it away…